High Sorcery

-High Sorcery is a collection of fantasy short stories by American writer Andre Norton.
+High Sorcery is a collection of fantasy short stories by American writer Andre Norton, and illustrated by the likes of Gray Morrow, Jack Gaughan, and Steve Hickman.
 It was first published in paperback by Ace Books in March 1970, and was reprinted by the same publisher in 1971, 1973, and 1976; a second edition, reset but otherwise unchanged, was published in paperback by Ace in March 1979, and was reprinted in 1982 and 1984.
 All printings of the first edition bore cover art by artist Gray Morrow, which was replaced in all printings of the second edition with new art by Steve Hickman.

 Summary

 The book collects five novellas and short stories by Norton, including the "Witch World" story "Ully the Piper".